By Caleb Anderson

 To avoid feeling overworked and overwhelmed, people faced with these circumstances must master the art of making deliberate choices.
 You may find that it’s sometimes necessary to tell your boss that you’re not able to work overtime so that you can attend your daughter’s dance recital.
 Or, you might decide to turn down an opportunity that’s likely to take more time away from your family, perhaps requiring you to work out of town during the week.
 Whatever choices you’re faced with, evaluate the pros and cons carefully and make deliberate decisions in your and your family’s best interests.

-If you’re accustomed to coming home and having a glass of wine or a couple beers as a way to unwind, make the conscious decision to take a few nights off from drinking each week.
+If you’re accustomed to coming home and having a glass of wine or a couple of beers as a way to unwind, make the conscious decision to take a few nights off from drinking each week.
 Instead, switch to a tall glass of water or a nice mug of herbal tea on those nights.
 Not only do you want to reduce the chances of your nightly ritual escalating, but taking this kind of break from alcohol and switching to a healthier alternative could help your body detox more easily, allowing you to get better sleep and feel more rejuvenated come morning.

 Schedule Time for Everything